joan-xavier/joan-xavier/README.md

 - 👋 Hi, I’m Joan Xavier, a PhD holder in Electrical Engineering.
-- 👀 I’m  interested in Control Systems, Machine Learning, Deep learning and Data Analytics
+- 👀 I’m  highly interested in Nonlineat Control Systems, Machine Learning, Deep learning, Data Analytics and System Identification
 - 🌱 I’m currently learning Reinforcement Learning and used to research a lot about Data science and Machine learning to adapt myself in this field
 - 📚 I also write scientific research papers/review articles to high impact factor journals.
 Check out my science scitation indexed research articles at [My Publications](https://scholar.google.co.in/citations?user=4O4FHQMAAAAJ&hl=en).
 You can vistit my portfolio [here](https://joan-xavier.github.io/portfolio/)
 - Fun fact: I love to write python and Matlab codes for ML/DS based projects and explore the latest happening in the ML Technology in every field